Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * "Almost no one has even heard of this problem, let alone cares about its solution, even though it is among the most fascinating and profound challenges that might actually someday be solved."
   * "Evolution is also the never-ending algorithm, a process that tirelessly invents ever-greater complexity and novelty across incomprehensible spans of time.
 In fact, there’s another term that captures this notion of a single process that invents astronomical complexity for near-eternity—we call it “open-ended.”"
   * "The clue in this case is just how stunted regular evolutionary algorithms (EAs) are—how not open-ended—when compared to what we see in nature."
+  * "Because of the inspiration from natural evolution, so far the study of open-ended algorithms has focused primarily on EAs, though it is certainly conceivable that a non-evolutionary process (such as an individual neural network generating new ideas) could exhibit open-ended properties."
 * Sean Luke, AKM Khaled Ahsan Talukder, 2013, July.
 [Is the meta-EA a viable optimization method?](https://dl.acm.org/doi/10.1145/2463372.2465806).
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 1533-1540).
 ACM.
   * Experimental paper: Meta-EAs
   * Algorithms(s): ES (meta-level) + EAs (GA | ES | DE)